SCIENCE. POLITICS. STORYTELLING.

 Bio

-At Michigan State University, Sheril's research explores how senior policymakers in the U.S. government make decisions about science and policy.
-She has co-authored Unscientific America: How Scientific Illiteracy Threatens Our Future with Chris Mooney, chosen by Library Journal as one of the Best Sci-Tech Books of 2009 and named by President Obama's science advisor John Holdren as a top recommended read.
+Sheril co-authored Unscientific America: How Scientific Illiteracy Threatens Our Future with Chris Mooney, chosen by Library Journal as one of the Best Sci-Tech Books of the year and named by President Obama's science advisor John Holdren as a top recommended read.
 She also wrote The Science of Kissing, which explores the science behind one of humanity's fondest pastimes.
 Her Substack, Unelected Representative, focuses on scientific decision-making in the U.S. Congress.

-In 2023, Sheril was awarded a regional Emmy by the The National Academy of Television Arts and Sciences for Serving Up Science.
+In 2023, Sheril was awarded a regional Emmy by The National Academy of Television Arts and Sciences for Serving Up Science.
 She has been featured in documentary films about science and society and her writing appears in publications such as Bloomberg and The Atlantic, frequently covering topics from climate change to parenthood.
-Her work has been published in scientific journals including Science and Nature and she is featured in the anthology The Best American Science Writing 2010.
-Sheril has been a guest on news programs like CNN and Fox News and interviewed in magazines such as Vanity Fair.
-She has also hosted blogs at Discover, Scientific American, and Wired, as well as the weekly NPR podcast Serving Up Science.
-She holds a Ph.D. in community sustainability and two master's degrees in marine biology and policy.
+Her work has been published in scientific journals including Science and Nature, and she is featured in the anthology The Best American Science Writing 2010.
+Sheril has been a guest on news programs like CNN and Fox News, and has been interviewed in magazines such as Vanity Fair.
+She has hosted blogs at Discover, Scientific American, and Wired, and created the NPR podcast Serving Up Science, which became the PBS series.

 HOSTED BY SHERIL KIRSHENBAUMThe series all about food: where it comes from and how it impacts our health and our planet.
 History buff, foodie and science writer Sheril Kirshenbaum serves up a side of science and history, explores the reasons behind the recipe, and offers some tasty tips on your favorite foods.